-I grew up in the Cold War, Sputnik and Man on the Moon times.
+I grew up in the Cold War, Sputnik and Apollo Moon times.

 Computers were becoming smaller and more available.
-Physics
+My physics,

-teacher Jock Tennant, ex Sapper in RA, built a computer that could
+app math teacher Jock Tennant, ex Sapper in RA, built a computer

-add a couple of binary numbers and explained how it did so in one
+that could add a couple of binary numbers and explained how it did

-physics lesson.
-Who could not become interested in mathematics at
+so.
+Who could not become interested in mathematics at that time!
+I

-that time!
-I later became a Ham Radio operator now ZL1AJQ and
+later became a Ham Radio operator, ZL1AJQ, and built many gadgets,

-built many gadgets, clocks, radios and power supplies.
-I once
+clocks, radios and power supplies.
+I once invented a cloud

 I worked as a meteorologist for a few years after gaining a double